Design for a medical device

-The other screens of the video processor are used mostly either after or before procedure, hence used less frequently when compared to the Home Screen and do not require a longer viewing distance.
-These carry out functions like transferring media to other databases, adding doctor profiles, changing scope presets, calibration settings, etc. I have used traditional button and text fields here for easy and quick interpretation.
+The other screens of the video processor are used mostly either after or before the procedure.
+Hence these are used less frequently when compared to the Home Screen and do not require a longer viewing distance.
+They carry out various functions like transferring media to other databases, adding doctor profiles, changing scope presets, calibration settings, etc. I have used traditional buttons and text fields here for easy and quick interpretation.

 The screens designed for the monitor allow the user to view patient history, details and media.
 The monitor is used mostly for viewing data while the control functions are present in the video processor.